Rajkoli145/Social-media-compliance-checker/README.md

-# Social Media Compliance Checker
+# 🛡️ Social Media Compliance Checker

-A comprehensive web application that helps businesses check if their social media posts and campaigns follow compliance rules before reaching customers.
-Built with HTML, CSS, JavaScript, and Firebase Firestore.
+A sophisticated web application that leverages advanced data structures to ensure social media content compliance across multiple platforms.
+This project implements **Trie data structures** and **Hash Maps** for ultra-fast regulation matching, helping businesses prevent non-compliant content from reaching customers.

+> **Problem Statement:** Design a social media compliance checker using MongoDB/Firebase with regulation matching using suitable data structures.

+## 🎯 Project Overview

+This application serves as an automated compliance officer that scans social media posts against predefined regulations and policies.
+It uses optimal data structures for efficient pattern matching and provides real-time analytics for compliance monitoring.

 ## 🚀 Features